MathiMuster/permafrost-ert-analysis/README.md

 Limitations

-Fixed parameter set — not yet auto-tuned per profile geometry Deep resistive bodies may be under-detected due to coverage penalization Resistivity is an indirect indicator; permafrost presence cannot be certified from ERT alone
+Fixed parameter set: not yet auto-tuned per profile geometry Deep resistive bodies may be under-detected due to coverage penalization Resistivity is an indirect indicator; permafrost presence cannot be certified from ERT alone